 So much to do, so little time…

 The best self-care practices give immediate and long-term benefits.
 Pay attention to how you feel after you eat a healthy meal or take a twenty minute walk or listen to a guided meditation.
 That immediate feeling of greater relaxation, focus, energy, etc., is what will keep you coming back to a practice day after day, month after month.
-The long-term benefits to your health and fertility will begin to manifest after a few months and after a year of practice can be truly life-changing.
-Try your best not to look that far ahead, though.
-You will likely get impatient and feel like quitting.
-Keep coming back to how you feel in the moment when you take care of yourself, and have faith in your body’s resiliency.
+The long-term benefits to your health and fertility will begin to manifest after a few months.

 There are many different healthy diets that you can follow.
-I’ve included the information below on the Mediterranean diet because it has been well-researched, and clearly demonstrates that a healthy diet can improve your chances of natural conception.
-Don’t feel overwhelmed, though.
+I’ve included the information below on the Mediterranean diet because it has been well-researched.
+It also clearly demonstrates that a healthy diet can improve your chances of natural conception.
+Don’t radically alter your diet because that hardly every works.
 Start with a couple small changes, give them time to become habits, and then incorporate a few more small changes.

 Women adhering to a Mediterranean diet are thirty percent more likely to conceive either naturally or through fertility treatment.
 Women who adhere to a fast-food diet (heavy in meat and fried foods) are fifty percent less likely to conceive naturally.
 Dietary choices can make a huge impact on a woman’s fertility.